Is Heliogen Inc. (NYSE:HLGN) an excellent stock to buy at the moment? - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Aug 25 when NeoTribe Partners I, LLC sold 111,263 shares for $2.48 per share.
 The transaction valued at 276,400 led to the insider holds 728,950 shares of the business.

 NeoTribe Partners I, LLC sold 138,665 shares of HLGN for $353,956 on Aug 24.
 The 10% Owner now owns 733,255 shares after completing the transaction at $2.55 per share.
 On Aug 23, another insider, NeoTribe Partners I, LLC, who serves as the 10% Owner of the company, sold 159,747 shares for $2.42 each.
 As a result, the insider received 386,332 and left with 738,621 shares of the company.